HomeArticlesGuideMotion & Mechanics Converters

 Overview

-Motion and mechanics calculations touch a wide range of related quantities — how fast something spins, how a fluid flows through a pipe, how a fluid resists flowing at all — and each of these has its own family of units inherited from different corners of engineering and physics.
-This guide covers converters for rotational motion, fluid flow, and fluid property units that come up across mechanical engineering, fluid dynamics, and process design but rarely get grouped together in one place.
+Motion and mechanics calculations touch a wide range of related quantities: how fast something spins, how a fluid flows through a pipe, how a fluid resists flowing at all.
+Each of these carries its own family of units inherited from different corners of engineering and physics.
+This guide covers converters for rotational motion, fluid flow, and fluid property units that come up across mechanical engineering, fluid dynamics, and process design, but rarely get grouped together in one place.

-The unifying thread across these tools is that each one solves the same underlying problem: translating between a unit system common in equipment specifications or older references and the SI units that modern calculations and formulas typically expect.
+The unifying thread across these tools: each one solves the same underlying problem, translating between a unit system common in equipment specifications or older references and the SI units that modern calculations and formulas expect.

 Step 1: Convert Angular Velocity

 The Angular Velocity Converter converts between RPM (revolutions per minute), rad/s, and other rotational speed units.
-RPM is the intuitive, commonly displayed unit on motor and equipment specifications, while rad/s is what physics and engineering formulas involving torque, angular momentum, and rotational kinetic energy actually expect — the conversion factor combines both a revolutions-to-radians step (×2π) and a minutes-to-seconds step (÷60), which is easy to apply incorrectly if you only remember one half of it.
+RPM is the intuitive unit you'll find on motor and equipment specs, while rad/s is what physics and engineering formulas involving torque, angular momentum, and rotational kinetic energy actually expect.
+The conversion factor combines a revolutions-to-radians step (×2π) with a minutes-to-seconds step (÷60), and it's easy to apply incorrectly if you only remember one half of it.

 Step 2: Convert Angular Acceleration

 The Angular Acceleration Converter handles the rate of change of angular velocity, typically in rad/s².
-This is the quantity that shows up in torque calculations (torque equals moment of inertia times angular acceleration) and motor control specifications describing how quickly a rotating system can speed up or slow down — distinct from angular velocity itself, which describes the current rotational speed rather than how it's changing.
+This is the quantity that shows up in torque calculations (torque equals moment of inertia times angular acceleration) and motor control specifications describing how quickly a rotating system can speed up or slow down.
+It's distinct from angular velocity itself, which describes the current rotational speed rather than how that speed is changing.

 Step 3: Convert Kinematic Viscosity

 The Kinematic Viscosity Converter converts a fluid's density-normalized resistance to flow, commonly expressed in centistokes on lubricant and fuel specifications.
-This differs from dynamic viscosity (covered separately in pascal-seconds or poise) because kinematic viscosity divides out density, describing how the fluid behaves under gravity-driven flow specifically — the figure you'll find quoted directly on a motor oil bottle or a fuel datasheet.
+This differs from dynamic viscosity (covered separately in pascal-seconds or poise), because kinematic viscosity divides out density, describing how the fluid behaves under gravity-driven flow specifically.
+It's the figure you'll find quoted directly on a motor oil bottle or a fuel datasheet.

 Step 4: Convert Permeability